BlueJay909/runex/README.md

 - `"tracked_structure"` is the expected behavior, if our script correctly mimics `.gitignore` rules, it will produce this output.

-If the output produced by `codetext` when run against `initial_structure` matches 100% the `tracked_structure` the single test case will be passed.
+If the output produced by `runex` when run against `initial_structure` matches 100% the `tracked_structure` the single test case will be passed.

 ### What about nested `.gitignore files`?